DFE-Digital/education-benchmarking-and-insights/documentation/quality-assurance/release-test-plans/00007_reelase-test-plan.md

 6. [230538 Spending priority messages](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/230538) - Spending priority message has been updated according to business rules.
 We have tested it in test and will verify again in pre production.
 7. [230800 Part Year school highlighting for 'other' school(s) in comparator set](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/230800) - Updated the color accordingly and tested in test.
 We will verify the changes again in pre production.
 8. [231997 Removal of median values](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/231997) - Schools with missing Pupil numbers and building size were updated with the median value to compute the apportionment correctly if the values are missing for a school but it was impacting the comparator sets for the schools and hence the change has bene revered.
-9. [232000 Update month rules for period covered by return](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/232000) - Period covered by return rule is updated. - WIP
+9. [232000 Update month rules for period covered by return](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/232000) - Period covered by return rule is updated and have been checked in our testing environment.
+We will verify the changes again in pre production.
-10. [231999 Clean up "1 day" rules](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/231999) - for part year academies 1 day return rule is updated.
-WIP
-11. [231998 Comparator sets not to include other part year schools](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/231998)- This is to udpate comparator set generation logic to not to include the part year schools.
-WIP
+10. [231998 Comparator sets not to include other part year schools](https://dev.azure.com/dfe-ssp/s198-DfE-Benchmarking-service/_workitems/edit/231998)- This is to update comparator set generation logic to not to include the part year schools.
+We have fully tested it in our testing environment and will validate again in pre production.
+11. [229446 Incorrect academy in-year balance](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/229446) - This has also been fixed and currently under test. we will validate the fix again in pre production.
+12. [216606 Post MVP - "Find ways to spend less" Feature ](https://dfe-ssp.visualstudio.com/s198-DfE-Benchmarking-service/_workitems/edit/216606) - Updated the spending and costs page according to the requirements. will validate the updates again in pre production.

 **Updates Not to be Tested:**